Five lemma: Proof

 Combining the two four lemmas now proves the entire five lemma.

 Applications

 The five lemma is often applied to long exact sequences: when computing homology or cohomology of a given object, one typically employs a simpler subobject whose homology/cohomology is known, and arrives at a long exact sequence which involves the unknown homology groups of the original object.
 This alone is often not sufficient to determine the unknown homology groups, but if one can compare the original object and sub object to well-understood ones via morphisms, then a morphism between the respective long exact sequences is induced, and the five lemma can then be used to determine the unknown homology groups.

+In particular it is quite helpful in proving two (co)homology theories of the same object coincide, e.g. simplicial versus singular homology, de Rham cohomology versus singular cohomology.